Skip to Main Content

 AND: Narrows your search, combines different concepts, and retrieves results which contain both/all keywords.

 OR: Broadens your search, combines similar concepts (synonyms), and retrieves results which contain either or both/all keywords.
+When using 'OR' wrap your synonyms in brackets.

 NOT: Narrows your search, excludes unwanted terms from your search.